 How long does it take to open a bank account?

-This can vary greatly, so it’s wise to start the application process as early as possible.
+How long it takes to open a bank account in the US can vary, so it's wise to start the application process as early as possible.

 Factors that can determine how long the process takes include: